The Meeting (Courbet): Background

 The Meeting was commissioned by Alfred Bruyas, the son of a Montpellier banker who chose to employ his wealth in art patronage.
-His relationship with Courbet first began with his purchases of The Bathers (1853) and The Sleeping Spinner (1853) at the 1853 Salon in Paris.
+His relationship with Courbet first began with his purchases of The Bathers (1853) and The Sleeping Spinner (1853) at the Salon of 1853 in Paris.
 Bruyas viewed Courbet as the means of achieving his "Solution" in art.
 What Bruyas meant by his Solution is left vague; he defined it in an 1858 as "a Painting [sic] bringing all things together through its wonderful poetry".
 His writings also associated it with the realization of social progress through simple, natural depictions of reality.

 The Painter's Studio (1853), by Octave Tassaert.
 The work, commissioned by Bruyas and executed before The Meeting, presents the patron in a central role.

 Bruyas invited Courbet to Montpellier following the 1853 Salon, and Courbet likely began planning The Meeting in anticipation of this visit.
 Bruyas, likely indicating how he hoped for Courbet to paint, sent the artist a photograph of The Painter's Studio (1853) by Octave Tassaert.
 In the painting, Tassaert portrays his patron in a central, authoritative role.
 Courbet's response, though not a rebuke of Bruyas, asserted his independence as an artist.
 He wrote back that he wished to live "without ever having to make a painting as big as a hand to please anyone, or to be sold".
 Nevertheless, Courbet recognized that Bruyas's patronage was essential to his pursuit of Realist art, writing on their relationship: "It was inevitable because it is not we who have encountered each other but our solutions".

 Courbet completed The Meeting while in Montpellier that summer.
 Although the work purports to show Courbet's arrival, presumably fresh off the coach in the background, there is sufficient reason to doubt such a meeting occurred as represented.
 It is known, for example, that Courbet had initially arrived in Montpellier by train.
 An alternative interpretation is that Courbet, with his box of paints and a parasol strapped to his back, is met by Bruyas and his servant, Calas, upon returning from a day of plein air sketching in the countryside.